minhhh/minhhh.github.io/blog/content/2016-10-27-unity-mvc-like-frameworks.md

 # Some MVC like frameworks in Unity

+**[Key Value Observing](https://forum.unity3d.com/threads/3usd-key-value-observing-lightweight-implementation-of-kvo-for-c.330319/)** This is a simple implementation of MVC according to his own understandings

 **[Karma](https://github.com/cgarciae/karma)** Lightweight MVC framework using Zenject DI container.
 It is inspired from [MODEL VIEW CONTROLLER PATTERN FOR UNITY3D USER INTERFACES](http://engineering.socialpoint.es/MVC-pattern-unity3d-ui.html)

 **[Marklight](https://www.assetstore.unity3d.com/en/#!/content/37466)** Looks nice.
 It offers XUML and external editor which might be good for view management, but it also feels too restrictive because you have to follow their way.